Field Mag may receive a minor commission from purchases made via affiliate links.

 Personal Items & Toiletries

 Disposing of your waste properly is one of the main tenets of Leave No Trace to make sure you have a minimal impact on the environment.
-And yes, that means all of it!
+And yes, that means all of it—no matter how uncomfortable you are about putting foul used TP in your pack.
 Many of the items below are included with this in mind.
 Need further instruction on all the dirty details, check out Leave No Trace’s website to learn more.
+Also, while the extra ounces from sunscreen and insect repellant might seem superfluous at home—mitigating trip-ruining mosquito bites and sunburn is arguably priceless.

 - Toothbrush: Aurelle Toob Brush and Alpine Provisions Toothpaste Tabs